fcttechnologies/TranscriptionStudio/README.md

 # TranscribingApp

-TranscribingApp downloads audio from a TikTok/YouTube URL, transcribes it with Whisper, summarizes it with an Ollama model, and can optionally save a markdown file with the results.
+TranscribingApp downloads audio from a TikTok/YouTube URL, transcribes it with Whisper, and can optionally save a markdown file with the results.

 ## Project layout
 - `frontend/`: static HTML/CSS/JS for the single-page UI.